Jofi-GP/FIFA-stats_comparison_databases/README.md

-# FIFA-stats_comparison_databases
+# FIFA-stats databases analysis
-Welcome to my personal project!
-Here I will be analyzing curated databases for FIFA historical statistics and compare each other on granularity, consistency,  missing elements and focus.
+Here I analyzed curated databases for FIFA historical statistics and compare each other on granularity, consistency,  missing elements and focus.
-This is an ongoing, still-building repo.
-You might peak into my scripts, but warnings must be presented: I am actively learning the dataset and have not tried all.
-And if you want to contribute, super!
+I used several approaches:
+  * python (through statsbompy to directly analyze JSON files in Jupyter)
+  * MySQL (whole database download or partial dim_databases selecting particular years of the tournament)
+  * Power BI (for dashboard fun)